 Catherine’s client had been working for his employers for only four weeks when his left hand became trapped in a press machine, causing a traumatic amputation of his thumb and post-traumatic stress.

 As the machine was not properly guarded, Catherine was able to prove that the employer was in breach of the Provision and Use of Work Equipment Regulations and Workplace (Health, Safety and Welfare) Regulations.

 The employer’s insurers admitted liability for the claim but disputed the extent of the injuries.
-Catherine was able to settle the claim for £125,600 without it proceeding to trial.
+Catherine was able to achieve a £125,000 settlement without the claim proceeding to trial.

 Explosion at furnace

-The employer’s insurers admitted liability and Catherine was able to settle for £230,000 without it proceeding to trial.
+The employer’s insurers admitted liability and Catherine negotiated a £230,000 pre-trial settlement.